martonvoros/leadeable/README.md

 ![alt text](https://github.com/martonvoros/leadeable/blob/main/leadable_icon.png?raw=true)

-# Leadable - Sync Facebook Leads with Google Sheets
+# Leadeable - Sync Facebook Leads with Google Sheets

 ## Overview
-Leadable is a lightweight, user-friendly Python application designed to synchronize Facebook lead data (from lead forms) with Google Sheets.
+Leadeable is a lightweight, user-friendly Python application designed to synchronize Facebook lead data (from lead forms) with Google Sheets.
 It features a modern, minimalistic GUI built with `customtkinter`, Google OAuth authentication, and customizable synchronization intervals.
 This tool is ideal for marketers and developers who need to manage and analyze Facebook leads efficiently.

 ## Features
 - **Facebook Integration**: Fetch lead data from Facebook using an access token, ad account ID, and form ID.